zenml-io/zenml/docs/book/guidelines/system-environmental-variables.md

 # System environmental variables

-There are a few pre-defined environmental variables that can be used to control some of the behavior of ZenML.
+There are a few pre-defined environmental variables that can be used to control the behavior of ZenML.
 See the list below with default values and options:

 Choose from `INFO`, `WARN`, `ERROR`, `CRITICAL`, `DEBUG`: